 Who is the leading trainer in the Martin Pipe Handicap Hurdle?

-Willie Mullins has won the race three times, more than any other trainer, with Gordon Elliott and Paul Nicholls both having won it twice.
+Willie Mullins has won the race four times (including the 2021 winner Galopin Des Champs) more than any other trainer, with Gordon Elliott and Paul Nicholls both having won it twice.